 For the 2017 to 2018 admissions cycle, the City College of New York had an acceptance rate of 48%.
 This means that out of every 100 students who applied, 48 were accepted to the school—making its admissions process competitive.

-Applicants who intend to study at the City College of New York are required to submit either ACT or SAT scores.
+Applicants who intend to study at the City College of New York are required to submit either ACT or SAT test scores.
 Students may apply to the college through the CUNY Application.
 CUNY City College prefers students with high grades in extensive courses and strong test scores.

 It is also known for having a holistic admissions process that includes other factors beyond test scores and grades.
 Students can improve their chances of being admitted by submitting optional letters of recommendation and a resume detailing their extracurricular activities in high school.
 Do note, however, that certain programs and majors at CCNY have additional requirements.